cloudops/cloudops_golang_sdk_generator/README.md

 You will need to establish both a package location as well as the path reference to it (assuming you don't track the SDK in github publicly).

-In this case, I will only reference the `cmc_core` package and I will reference it as `github.com/swill/cmc_core`.
+In this case, I will only reference the `cmc_core` package and I will reference it as `github.com/cloudops/cmc_core`.

-To change the github handle to something other than `swill`, be sure to set the `github_handle` variable appropriately in the `Makefile`.
+To change the github handle to something other than `cloudops`, be sure to set the `github_handle` variable appropriately in the `Makefile`.

 In your `go.mod` file, add the following reference:

 ```
 require (
-	github.com/swill/cmc_core v0.0.0
+	github.com/cloudops/cmc_core v0.0.0
 )

-replace github.com/swill/cmc_core => /path/to/sdk_out/cmc_core
+replace github.com/cloudops/cmc_core => /path/to/sdk_out/cmc_core
 ```

-> Establishes the import of `github.com/swill/cmc_core` and sets the reference to be the local directory.
+> Establishes the import of `github.com/cloudops/cmc_core` and sets the reference to be the local directory.